England secure T20 series win over West Indies

 Despite the defeat, it was comfortably West Indies' best batting performance of the tour so far.

 Matthews has had a frustrating series with the bat, showing glimpses of her dazzling class but struggling to kick on to the big scores her team requires.

-Her 35 from 31 balls contained six fours including a lofted cover drive that could be a contender for the shot of the year, but her dismissal to Dean in the eighth over squandered a promising position.
+Her 35 from 31 balls contained six fours, including a lofted cover drive that could be a contender for the shot of the year, but her dismissal to Dean in the eighth over squandered a promising position.

 But while the middle order buckled under the pressure earlier in the series, Williams and 19-year-old debutant Trishan Holder, stood firm.